thavlik/machine-learning-portfolio/experiments/deeplesion/README.md

 After several days of training on a single 2080 Ti, there was some evidence of generalization to the validation split:

 > ![Figure 1](images/initial_localization.png)
 ***Figure 1: a visualization of model performance on the validation data.
 This is how well the model could reasonably be expected to perform in practice.
-The ground truth (physician's judgment) is in yellow, and the model's prediction is in green.***
+The ground truth (physician's judgment) is green, and the model's prediction is yellow.***

 The model appears to be making mistakes characteristic of non-experts by inaccurately localizing the lesion to any "lesion-like" blob, such as a cross section of intestine or aorta.
 This may be due to the erroneous inclusion of labeled lymph nodes, which are said by the dataset authors to comprise only a "small proportion" of the examples.
 Instances where the model fails to localize to anything remotely lesion-like (top left) suggest these examples may be more challenging than those in the training split.